This post may contain affiliate links. Please read my disclosure policy.

 Wait – What’s A Tagine?

-First of all, a tagine is a pot which comes with a tall, canonical shape lid, you probably see them every time you walk through a kitchen store.
-Their appeal is that the tagine’s canonical lid creates a moist, hot cooking environment for the dish you’re making.
+First of all, a tagine is a pot which comes with a tall, conical shape lid, you probably see them every time you walk through a kitchen store.
+Their appeal is that the tagine’s conical lid creates a moist, hot cooking environment for the dish you’re making.

 As the food cooks, steam rises into the cone, and sends it back down to the dish, which in turn eliminates the need for a lot of liquid.
 The dish is slowly cooked and you end up with really tender meat.